Open-Source-CQUT/govm/README.en.md

 # govm

 govm is a command line tool for managing local go versions, which allows you to switch between different go versions more easily and quickly, and focus more on development work.
 It is a small tool that I wrote based on my usual usage habits and other similar open source tools.
-Since it is written in pure go, it should support most mainstream platforms.
+Since it is written in pure go, it can support mainstream windows, linux, and macos well.

 ## Installation

 ### Download